 In the CSS 1/2 Intermediate lessons we begin by looking at backgrounds and how they give our canvasses colour, take a final look at the CSS 'Box Model' before examining advanced tag selectors and pseudo selectors.
 We explain how inheritance works and then investigate specificity and the cascade.
 After this we explore how to position and display our elements and then bring everything together in the intermediate summary.

 Our sojourn into the world of Cascading Style Sheets ends with these CSS 1/2 Advanced lessons.
 The skill level is aimed at people with CSS experience, or who have completed the basic and intermediate tutorials.
 We begin by looking at generated content and then take a final look at the CSS selectors by examining attribute selectors.
 We then see how to use CSS for styling lists and tables and then investigate navigation bars and page layout.
 After this we look at the printed page and the few CSS Properties we haven't covered before.
 We finish our exploration of CSS with a summary where we go over everything we have learned in this section.
 By the end of the CSS 1/2 Advanced Tutorials we will have covered all the CSS properties and selectors available for use in the 2.1 specification.

 In this case study we build the home page of a website from scratch that has layout, navigation bars, side bars and everything else needed to make a decent looking website.

-A fully linked set of references covering the lastest HTML 4.01 and CSS 2.1 W3 specifications.
+A fully linked set of references covering the lastest HTML 4.01, HTML5, CSS 2.1 and CSS3 W3 specifications.
 The references include all the HTML elements and CSS properties along with valid colours, selectors and much more.
 All the HTML elements and CCS properties are cross referenced alphabetically, by function and also by lesson so its easy to find what you need and how to use it.